-For nearly five decades, Colombia has been embroiled in internal armed conflict among guerrilla groups, paramilitary militias, and the country’s own military.
-Civilians in Colombia have to make their lives despite the threat of torture, kidnapping, and large-scale massacres—and more than four million have had to flee their homes.
-The oral histories in Throwing Stones at the Moondescribe the most widespread of Colombia’s human rights crises: forced displacement.
+Since 1964, Colombia has been embroiled in internal armed conflict among guerrilla groups, paramilitary militias, and the country’s own military.
+Civilians in Colombia face a range of abuses from all sides, including killings, disappearances and rape—and more than four million have been forced to flee their homes.
+The oral histories in Throwing Stones at the Moon describe the most widespread of Colombia’s human rights crises: forced displacement.
 Speakers recount life before displacement, the reasons for their flight, and their struggle to rebuild their lives.
-Among the narrators:

-JULIA, a hospital union leader whose fight against corruption led to a brutal attempt on her life.
+MARIA VICTORIA, whose fight against corruption as a hospital union leader led to a brutal attempt on her life.
 In 2009, assassins tracked her to her home and stabbed her seven times in the face and chest.
 Since the attack, Julia has undergone eight facial reconstructive surgeries, and continues to live in hiding.

-DANNY, who at eighteen joined a right-wing paramilitary’s enormous training camp in the Eastern Plains of Colombia.
+DANNY, who at eighteen joined a right-wing paramilitary’s training camp.
 Initially lured by the promise of quick money, Danny soon realized his mistake and escaped to Ecuador.
 He describes his harrowing escape and his struggle to survive as a refugee with two young children to support.

 "Here are the real and unforgettable voices of Colombia’s long nightmare.
 They tell us of normal lives shattered by trauma, suffering, violence, and redeemed by love, resilience, courage or hard-earned wisdom.
 I read these oral tales with a knot in my stomach, frightened and moved, and finally amazed by this lesson: when people find the strength to tell us what has happened to them, no matter how horrendous, a terrible yet universal beauty somehow emerges, always casting light on the mystery of being human."